NinesStack/sidecar-executor/README.md

  * **SendDockerLabels**: If `RelaySyslog` is true, should we augment JSON logs with some fields defined in Docker labels?
 This is a comma-separated list of labels.
 They will be sent with the field name being the Docker label name.

+ * **LogHostname**: When relaying logs, we will add this as the `Hostname` field.
+Defaults to the OS hostname and can be overridden with `LOG_HOSTNAME` in the environment.

 Vault Configuration
 -------------------